What is the POSC?

 - Your Program of Study - list of required courses and creative component credits

-All MS Agronomy student graduate committees will consist of 2 official members,:
+All MS Agronomy student graduate committees will consist of at least 2 official members:

 - Your Major Professor will work with you strictly on your project

 - Your Major Professor is expected to respond in a timely manner to any drafts you send for feedback

 - Your Major Professor is the only person who can determine if your Creative Component is complete enough for Final Oral Examination (defense)